 The Manor of Ballymagir

 The medieval manor of Ballymagir was established shortly after the Norman arrival in 1169 when a large moated site (a defended farmstead) was built to the north-west of this church.
-The Devereux family held land here and by the 16th century they had built a stone castle at the centre of their farm.
+The Devereux family held land here and by the 16th century they had built a stone castle at the centre of their large farm.

 Private Burial Space